Custom Tools

 Example: Simple Calculator Tool

-Let's create a tool named calculator
+Let's create a tool named calculator that adds two numbers.

 -